 Online sportsbooks can legally accept bets from 18-and-over gamblers in the United States because there are no laws in place that say they cannot.
 Washington has passed laws forbidding all online gaming, but offshore books are fair game in all other states.

-Best Sportsbooks For Super Bowl LV Commercial Prop Bets
+Best Sportsbooks For Super Bowl LVI Commercial Prop Bets

 What Are Super Bowl Commercial Props?